 - Youth Programs

 - About Us

 - Creating Support

 - My Account

 *Margaret Burroughs was born on this date in 1917.
-She was an African American artist, historian, teacher and writer.
+She was a Black artist, historian, teacher and writer.

 Margaret Taylor-Burroughs was born in St. Rose, Louisiana, and by the time she was five years old the family had moved to Chicago.
 There she attended Englewood High School along with poet Gwendolyn Brooks.
 As classmates, the two joined the NAACP Youth Council.
 She also helped to establish the South Side Community Art Center, whose opening on May 1, 1941 was dedicated by the First Lady of the United States Eleanor Roosevelt.
 There at the age of 23 she served as the youngest member of its board of directors.

 She earned teacher's certificates from Chicago Teachers College in 1936 and 1939, and in 1948 earned her Masters in Fine Arts from the Art Institute of Chicago after having earned her Bachelor's there in 1946.
 During this time, Burroughs married the artist Bernard Goss in 1939, and they divorced in 1947.
 In 1949 she married Charles Gordon Burroughs, and they had been married for forty-five years at the time he died in 1994.
 Burroughs taught at DuSable High School from 1946 to 1969, and from 1969 to 1979 was a professor of humanities at Kennedy-King College, a community college in Chicago.
 She also taught African American Art and Culture at Elmhurst College in 1968.